yj98310/Install-Ubuntu-/README.md

-# Install-Ubuntu-
+# Coding Environment setup on Ubuntu 16.04
-Install Ubuntu dual boot with window 10 with usb
+Install Ubuntu dual boot with window 10 with usb and install some essential programs